bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 - `channel_id`: The ID of the source channel in your Discord server.
 - `webhook_url`: The webhook URL for the destination channel.
 - `use_user_profile`: use the sender picture and name instead of webhook default picture/name
+- `use_chatgpt_conversion`: use the chat gpt AI to tranform your messages
+- `gpt_model`: which model to use
+- `chatgpt_instruction`: instructions that chat gpt will take and transform messages accordingly
 - `allowed_senders` (optional): Array of Discord user IDs allowed to send messages through the self-bot.
 - `allowed_words` (optional): Array of words allow messages to go through the self-bot.
 - `blocked_words` (optional): Array of words block messages to not go through the self-bot.